symfony/symfony-docs/best_practices/configuration.rst

     Don't define a semantic dependency injection configuration for your bundles.

-As explained in `How to Expose a semantic Configuration for a Bundle`_ article, Symfony bundles have two choices on how to handle configuration: normal service configuration through the ``services.yml`` file and semantic configuration through a special ``*Extension`` class.
+As explained in :doc:`/cookbook/bundles/extension` article, Symfony bundles have two choices on how to handle configuration: normal service configuration through the ``services.yml`` file and semantic configuration through a special ``*Extension`` class.

 Although semantic configuration is much more powerful and provides nice features such as configuration validation, the amount of work needed to define that